 Part six sets out the institutional arrangements underpinning the Agreement, and how disputes about the WA are to be resolved.
 The key changes to Part Six of the March draft relate to disputes regarding the agreement itself, which the Commission had originally proposed should be resolved by the CJEU if it could not be resolved in the Joint Committee.
 The November draft instead proposes in Article 170 that any disputes not resolved in the Joint Committee are taken to an independent arbitral tribunal, which will issue a binding decision regarding the dispute.
 However, where the dispute requires the interpretation of concepts or provisions of EU law, under Article 174 the tribunal is obliged to refer those to the CJEU for a binding interpretation of those concepts or provisions which the tribunal must then apply.

 UK authorities are responsible for implementing and applying EU law applicable under the Protocol but also, where EU law continues to apply to the UK in respect of NI, the EU institutions and bodies will have the same powers as they have under the EU Treaties.
 EU bodies including the CJEU can apply and interpret Protocol provisions specific to Northern Ireland.
 EU law applicable to the UK in respect of NI can be amended or replaced.
-But new EU legislation not listed in the Protocol but in its scope would need to be adopted by the Joint Committee – failing which the EU can take appropriate remedial measures.
-The Protocol is subject to review and may be ended in whole or part by decision of the Joint Committee.
+But new EU legislation, not listed in the Protocol but within its scope, would need to be adopted by the Joint Committee – failing which the EU can take appropriate remedial measures.
+The Protocol is subject to review and may be ended in whole or part by a decision of

 Gibraltar, other UK Overseas Territories and Crown Dependencies are covered by the territorial scope of the Withdrawal Agreement, including part four on the transition period.
 The extent of application to each of these territories reflects its relationship with the EU before Brexit.